Call now in confidence immediate help & advice 24/7

 In the UK, it is not legal to force a loved one to go to rehab.
 Similarly, all rehab patients are allowed to leave treatment whenever they want to (although this may not necessarily be advised).

 The exception is if your child is battling addiction.
-As they are under 18, you can make the decision on their behalf.
+As they are under 18, you can make the decision for rehab on their behalf.

 Just because certain interventions allow this to happen does not mean it’s the optimal method for getting your teen into rehab.

-However, removing your child’s choice will not result in a successful recovery They have to get help when they are ready, and this often takes time.
+However, removing your child’s choice will not result in a successful rehab recovery.
+They have to get help when they are ready, and this often takes time.

-Before jumping to severe measures (which could be necessary in life-threatening scenarios), explore models such as child-parent psychotherapy or systemic interventions [33].
+Before jumping to severe measures for rehab (which could be necessary in life-threatening scenarios), explore models such as child-parent psychotherapy or systemic interventions [33].

 Make sure that your loved one gets the help they need from a drug and alcohol rehab in Devon by calling our team today on 0800 088 66 86